LeoPlatform/bus/README.md

 # bus

 ## Better Data Flow
-LEO EventBus is an open source, serverless event streaming platform based on event sourcing.
-LEO EventBus utilizes Amazon services such as Kinesis, DynamoDB, S3, and Lambda and is deployed in your own Amazon cloud.
-Think of it as a serverless Kafka alternative in your own Amazon cloud.
+LEO EventBus is an open source, serverless data lake based on event sourcing.
+LEO EventBus utilizes AWS services such as Kinesis, DynamoDB, S3, and Lambda and is deployed in your own Amazon cloud.
+It is the fastest way to create an AWS based data lake, so you can capture all of your data and process it as needed for all of your data projects.

 Benefits
 - Multiple stream events (or Topics) on one Kinesis Stream